 Sunset Process - Senate Business, Labor, and Technology Committee.
 Sections 1 through 4 of the bill continue the division of real estate, the real estate commission, and the regulation of real estate brokers and subdivision developers for 9 years, until 2026.

-Section 12 amends the current provisions on referral fees to conform to the requirements of federal law.
+Section 10 adds to the current provisions on referral fees to require that referral fee agreements conform to the requirements of both state and federal law.

-Section 8 modifies the composition of the commission to require that one of the 3 broker members be a broker with experience and an active practice in property management.
+Section 6 modifies the composition of the commission to require that one of the 3 broker members be a broker with experience in property management.

 (Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)